Get Started with Journey Builder

 We go into more detail when we create a journey in the Journey Builder Campaigns module.

 View an Existing Journey

 Now let’s take a look at the journey canvas when a journey is running or stopped.

 The primary difference between a stopped journey and a running one is that your builder containing entry event and canvas activity options is hidden.
 However, now you can see how many contacts completed each step in the journey (1).
 The toolbar (2) now provides the option to stop the journey if it is running, or start a new version of the journey.
 You also have the ability to check the overall health of your journey.

 Now that you’re familiar with the Journey Builder app, you can begin putting the principles you learned in the Customer Journey Basics module to work.

-- Google Analytics 360 Integration for Marketing Cloud
+- Salesforce Help: Google Analytics 360 Integration for Marketing Cloud